justarandomgeek/vscode-factoriomod-debug/doc/debugapi.md

+## Detecting Debugging

+Mods may detect that the debugger is attached by the presence of the global variable `__DebugAdapter`.
+Mods **MUST NOT** create this variable themselves, or write to any fields within it.

 ## String Interpolation

 Several locations in the interface use string interpolation with expressions in `{}`.
 The inner expression is evaluated as lua code. `{[}` and `{]}` can be used to emit literal `{` and `}`.